playfulgod/android_device_lge_vs840/README.md

     $ cd ~/android/system

-To build for the LG Connect 4G:
+To build for the LG Lucid 4G:

-    $ . build/envsetup.sh && brunch cayman
+    $ . build/envsetup.sh && brunch vs840

 Installing CM10
 ---------------
-If the build was successful, you can now take the update zip found in out/target/product/cayman/ and flash using a custom recovery.
+If the build was successful, you can now take the update zip found in out/target/product/vs840/ and flash using a custom recovery.
 Make sure to grab the latest Gapps to complete the experience.

 When you want to rebuild with new changes to the BoardConfig.mk or after syncing to the latest CM src make sure to do the following before you recompile.